ACM Research (NASDAQ:ACMR) Downgraded to “Sell” at Zacks Investment Research

-Zacks Investment Research lowered shares of ACM Research (NASDAQ:ACMR) from a hold rating to a sell rating in a research note issued to investors on Tuesday morning, Zacks.com reports.
+Zacks Investment Research lowered shares of ACM Research (NASDAQ:ACMR) from a hold rating to a sell rating in a research report report published on Tuesday, Zacks.com reports.

 According to Zacks, “Acm Research, Inc. develops, manufactures and sells single-wafer wet cleaning equipment, which semiconductor manufacturers can use in numerous manufacturing steps to remove particles, contaminants and other random defects.
 Acm Research, Inc. is headquartered in Fremont, California. “

-Several other research analysts have also issued reports on ACMR.
-Benchmark upgraded ACM Research from a hold rating to a buy rating and set a $125.00 price target on the stock in a research report on Monday, November 8th.
-Roth Capital raised their price target on ACM Research from $110.00 to $140.00 and gave the stock a buy rating in a research report on Thursday, September 9th.
-The Goldman Sachs Group lowered ACM Research from a conviction-buy rating to a buy rating in a research report on Sunday, November 21st.
-Finally, Needham & Company LLC upgraded ACM Research from a hold rating to a buy rating and set a $100.00 price target on the stock in a research report on Friday, December 17th.
+A number of other research firms have also recently weighed in on ACMR.
+Benchmark raised ACM Research from a hold rating to a buy rating and set a $125.00 price target for the company in a report on Monday, November 8th.
+Roth Capital raised their price target on ACM Research from $110.00 to $140.00 and gave the company a buy rating in a report on Thursday, September 9th.
+The Goldman Sachs Group cut ACM Research from a conviction-buy rating to a buy rating in a research note on Sunday, November 21st.
+Finally, Needham & Company LLC raised ACM Research from a hold rating to a buy rating and set a $100.00 target price for the company in a research note on Friday, December 17th.
 They noted that the move was a valuation call.
-Five equities research analysts have rated the stock with a buy rating and one has issued a strong buy rating to the company.
-According to MarketBeat, the stock presently has an average rating of Buy and a consensus target price of $123.20.
+Five research analysts have rated the stock with a buy rating and one has assigned a strong buy rating to the stock.
+Based on data from MarketBeat, ACM Research currently has an average rating of Buy and a consensus target price of $123.20.

-ACM Research (NASDAQ:ACMR) last released its earnings results on Thursday, November 4th.
-The specialty retailer reported $0.56 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.36 by $0.20.
+ACM Research (NASDAQ:ACMR) last announced its quarterly earnings data on Thursday, November 4th.
+The specialty retailer reported $0.56 EPS for the quarter, topping the Zacks’ consensus estimate of $0.36 by $0.20.
 ACM Research had a return on equity of 11.88% and a net margin of 14.62%.
-The company had revenue of $67.00 million during the quarter, compared to analysts’ expectations of $67.20 million.
-During the same period last year, the firm earned $0.42 EPS.
-The business’s revenue for the quarter was up 40.5% on a year-over-year basis.
-Equities research analysts forecast that ACM Research will post 1.25 earnings per share for the current fiscal year.
+The company had revenue of $67.00 million during the quarter, compared to the consensus estimate of $67.20 million.
+During the same quarter last year, the company earned $0.42 EPS.
+The company’s quarterly revenue was up 40.5% on a year-over-year basis.
+Sell-side analysts predict that ACM Research will post 1.25 earnings per share for the current fiscal year.

-In other ACM Research news, insider Mark Mckechnie sold 5,000 shares of ACM Research stock in a transaction dated Thursday, November 18th.
-The stock was sold at an average price of $94.05, for a total transaction of $470,250.00.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
-Insiders own 40.74% of the company’s stock.
+In other news, insider Mark Mckechnie sold 5,000 shares of the firm’s stock in a transaction on Thursday, November 18th.
+The stock was sold at an average price of $94.05, for a total value of $470,250.00.
+The transaction was disclosed in a document filed with the SEC, which is available through this link.
+40.74% of the stock is owned by company insiders.

-Institutional investors have recently modified their holdings of the company.
-Citigroup Inc. lifted its holdings in shares of ACM Research by 50.0% in the second quarter.
-Citigroup Inc. now owns 333 shares of the specialty retailer’s stock valued at $34,000 after purchasing an additional 111 shares in the last quarter.
-JTC Employer Solutions Trusteee Ltd bought a new stake in shares of ACM Research in the second quarter valued at about $95,000.
-SG Americas Securities LLC bought a new stake in shares of ACM Research in the second quarter valued at about $122,000.
-Maverick Capital Ltd. lifted its holdings in shares of ACM Research by 21.8% in the third quarter.
-Maverick Capital Ltd. now owns 1,421 shares of the specialty retailer’s stock valued at $156,000 after purchasing an additional 254 shares in the last quarter.
-Finally, Point72 Asset Management L.P. acquired a new stake in shares of ACM Research in the third quarter valued at about $172,000.
-Institutional investors own 46.70% of the company’s stock.
+Large investors have recently bought and sold shares of the company.
+Citigroup Inc. boosted its position in shares of ACM Research by 50.0% in the 2nd quarter.
+Citigroup Inc. now owns 333 shares of the specialty retailer’s stock worth $34,000 after purchasing an additional 111 shares during the last quarter.
+JTC Employer Solutions Trusteee Ltd bought a new position in shares of ACM Research in the 2nd quarter worth $95,000.
+SG Americas Securities LLC bought a new position in shares of ACM Research in the 2nd quarter worth $122,000.
+Maverick Capital Ltd. boosted its position in shares of ACM Research by 21.8% in the 3rd quarter.
+Maverick Capital Ltd. now owns 1,421 shares of the specialty retailer’s stock worth $156,000 after purchasing an additional 254 shares during the last quarter.
+Finally, Point72 Asset Management L.P. bought a new position in shares of ACM Research in the 3rd quarter worth $172,000.
+Institutional investors and hedge funds own 46.70% of the company’s stock.

 About ACM Research